percona/percona-server/doc/source/myrocks/zenfs.rst

    .. code-block:: bash

       $ wget https://repo.percona.com/apt/percona-release_latest.$(lsb_release -sc)_all.deb
-      $ sudo apt install gnupg2 lsb-release ./percona-release_latest.generic_all.deb
+      $ sudo apt install gnupg2 lsb-release ./percona-release_latest.*_all.deb
       $ sudo percona-release setup ps80

-2. Install the `zenfs` package.
-The Percona Server for MySQL with MyRocks and the ZenFS plugin package is listed in the :ref:`installing_from_binary_tarball` section of the *Percona Server for MySQL* installation instructions.
+2. Install Percona Server for MySQL with MyRocks and the ZenFS plugin package.
+The binaries are listed in the :ref:`installing_from_binary_tarball` section of the *Percona Server for MySQL* installation instructions.

    .. code-block:: bash